-Coarse hair may be a feature of hair that is straight, wavy, curly, or coiled.
-It tends to be stronger than other hair types, but it is also less pliable, and more prone to dryness and split ends.
+Coarse hair has strands that are thicker and larger in diameter than other hair types.
+It can be straight, wavy, curly, or coiled.
+It may be stronger than other hair types but is less pliable and more prone to dryness and split ends.

 Knowing one’s hair type can help a person choose products that best suit the unique needs of their hair.
 Properly caring for coarse hair can yield thick, voluminous, healthy-looking hair.

 This article describes what coarse hair is, and how it differs from thick hair.
 We then provide 10 tips that can help a person properly care for and manage coarse hair.
 Finally, we answer some frequently asked questions about this hair type.

 Dermatologists and hairstylists define coarse hair as strands with larger widths or diameters than average.
 It is generally the strongest, but least pliable hair type.

 Like other hair types and textures, having coarse hair links to a person’s genetics.
 However, a person who does not have naturally coarse hair may develop it due to:

 - calcium deficiency

 - as a side effect of certain medications, such as steroids